flare-foundation/go-songbird/README.md

 You can use `Ctrl+C` to kill the node.

+If you want your node's API to be reachable, you have to add the `--http-host=<ip_address>` flag to the command line.

-Please note that you currently need to be whitelisted to connect to the Songbird validators.
+Please note that you currently need to be whitelisted in order to connect to the Songbird network.

 ### Pruning & APIs